-This program has been assisting Indigenous communities to voluntarily dedicate their land or sea country as Indigenous Protected Areas (IPAs) since 1997.
+This program has been helping Indigenous communities voluntarily dedicate their land or sea country as Indigenous Protected Areas (IPAs) since 1997.

 Most IPAs are dedicated under International Union for Conservation of Nature (IUCN) Categories 5 and 6, which promote a balance between conservation and other sustainable uses to deliver social, cultural and economic benefits for local Indigenous communities.